-All this work exemplifies the reputational inflation that clouds our judgment of Dewey.
-To grasp what's happened, let's think of Andersen's weavers, not as actual swindlers - nothing like that is going on - but as personifications of our proclivity to magnify reality.
-Nice phrases stick in the mind, like Dewey's "permanent Hegelian deposit."
-But when assayed in Dewey's Collected Works, the lode offers little worth mining.
-Almost all of it dates between 1890 and 1892 and throws little light on Dewey's work as a whole.
-Late in the twentieth century, as scholars got access through publication of his class lectures to "Hegel's Philosophy of Spirit," it seemed to augment the resources for understanding Dewey's appropriation of Hegel's thought greatly.
-Then and now scholars have concentrated on Hegel's ideas about spirit, Geist, and an eighty-five-page text by Dewey on Hegel's philosophy of spirit made the permanent deposit vastly more attractive to Dewey's interpreters.
-We should hypothesize that, in the excitement of the discovery, the 1897 text did not receive sufficiently rigorous critical examination.
+Around the turn of the 21sth century, scholars got access through publication of his class lectures to "Hegel's Philosophy of Spirit."
+(CLJD1: 332-400) The text seemed to augment the resources for understanding Dewey's appropriation of Hegel's thought greatly.
+Then and now scholars have concentrated on Hegel's ideas about spirit, Geist, and an 85-page text by Dewey on Hegel's philosophy of spirit made the permanent deposit vastly more attractive to Dewey's interpreters.
+We should hypothesize that in the excitement the 1897 text did not receive sufficiently rigorous critical examination.